05

 "Bhai, you're the best!
 I love you!"

-Aarav smiled.
-But it didn't reach his eyes.
+Aarav smiled, but it didn't reach his eyes.
 "That's good.
 She's the only one who can reach him now.
 In eleven years he's become even more closed off."

 She nodded quickly.
 "Okay."

-Meera knocked on Ekalavya's door.
+Later that night, Meera knocked on Ekalavya's door.

 "Lav, work already?
 You came home after eleven years, relax for two days at least."